COSMO-SkyMed Second Generation

 Table 3: Overview of spacecraft parameters

-Launch: The first satellite of the CSG constellation, CSG-1, is scheduled for 17 December 2019 with an Arianespace Soyuz vehicle, followed by a second satellite, CSG-2 with a Vega C vehicle, one year later — from the Guiana Space Center in French Guiana.
-The Soyuz 2-1b (Soyuz ST-B) rocket will use a Fregat upper stage.
-Delayed from Oct.
-15 and November.
-13) 14) 15)
+Launch: The first satellite of the CSG constellation, CSG-1, was launched on 18 December 2019 (08: 54:20 UTC) with an Arianespace Soyuz vehicle, followed by a second satellite, CSG-2 with a Vega C vehicle, one year later — from the Guiana Space Center in French Guiana.
+The Soyuz 2-1b (Soyuz ST-B) rocket used a Fregat upper stage.
+Flight VS23 was Arianespace's third launch in 2019 using a medium-lift Soyuz, and the ninth overall this year across its full family of launchers – which also includes the heavy-lift Ariane 5 and lightweight Vega.
+13) 14) 15) 16) 17) 18)

 • ANGELS (ARGOS Néo on a Generic Economical and Light Satellite), a microsatellite (30 kg) of CNES and NEXEYA, an innovative industrial group active in the aerospace market.